vinilvarghese/Digital-marketing-conversion-prediction/README.md

 ## Overview

-This project focuses on developing a robust predictive model to accurately forecast customer conversion in digital marketing campaigns, utilising a diverse dataset of 8000 customers.
-It anlayses various features, including demographic information, marketing specific variables such as ad spend and campaign type, and customer engagement metrics like websit visits and email interactions.
-By identifying the most influential factors driving customer conversion, the project aims to enhance the precision of predictive models.
-Futhermore, the project evaluates the effectiveness of different campaign channels, offering data driven recommendations to optimise ad spend and maximise return on investment(ROI)
+Using a diversified dataset of 8,000 consumers, the goal of this research is to construct a strong predictive model that can reliably forecast customer conversion in digital marketing campaigns.
+It analyses a number of parameters, including as demographic data, marketing-specific elements like campaign type and ad spend, and metrics related to customer involvement like website visits and email exchanges.
+The research attempts to improve the accuracy of predictive models by determining the most important elements influencing customer conversion.
+Additionally, the project assesses the efficacy of various advertising channels and provides data-driven suggestions to improve return on investment (ROI) and optimise ad expenditure.

 ### Source of Data